 'Super Smash Bros.
-Ultimate' will support Gamecube controllers
+Ultimate' will support GameCube controllers

 The full reveal of Super Smash Bros.
 Ultimate for the Switch capped off Nintendo's pre-recorded Direct presentation for E3.
 The first teaser for the game dropped back in March, a year after the new console released.
-While fans have been pumped for the next game in the venerable franchise, so has the pro community -- and their prayers have been answered, as the game will support the much-preferred Gamecube controller.
+While fans have been pumped for the next game in the venerable franchise, so has the pro community -- and their prayers have been answered, as the game will support the much-preferred GameCube controller.

 Follow all the latest news from E3 2018 here!